rqlite/rqlite-js/README.md

 ```

 ### Retrys
 All http requests are retried with exponential backoff up to the number of hosts times 3.
 Each retry tries the next host in the rotation.
 To see the http status codes, error codes and http methods which cause a retry have a look at [es6/http-request/retryable.js](es6/http-request/retryable.js).
-When creating an instance you can supply your own Set of replacement values or set the retries to 0 to manually disable all retry logic.
+When creating an instance you can supply your own Set or Array of replacement values.
+To manually disable all retry logic provide the contructor an entries properties with the value 0.

 ```javascript
 import { DataApiClient } from 'rqlite-js'